 We headed to Cancun as a last resort option.
 A last resort, because Cancun has never been at the top of our list for places I was remotely interested in going.
 Whenever I think about Cancun all I can think about are spring break bikinis and young adults with extremely poor judgement getting plastered all the livelong day.
 But, we had a long break and wanted to travel somewhere warm and tropical with a beach and sand.
-When I called the vacations team at my airline, we found out that The Gran Caribe All-Inclusive Family Resort in Cancun was offering rates at 50% off!
+When I called the vacations team at my airline, we found out that Panama Jack All-Inclusive Family Resort in Cancun (then the Gran Caribe) was offering rates at 50% off!
 Plus, this resort did not allow student groups, so we felt somewhat more confident that the atmosphere would be more welcoming and appropriate for families.

 ► Ranking: #cleandiaper